 - Existing trust service providers providing other trust services but eSignature ones which were recognised as "qualified" under national regimes: as from 1 July 2016, such trust service providers are considered as non-qualified ones under eIDAS unless they would have undergone the initiation process for qualified trust services set in the eIDAS Regulation.

-III.
+IV.
 Actions taken by public bodies, including Member States and EU institutions

 A. Member States